His specific fears are... a little scary, actually.

 One of the last OpenAI founders who remains at the company, Altman — who also is, in pure Silicon Valley fashion, president of the influential Y Combinator startup incubator — has over the years kept a relatively low profile save for the occasional outside venture and progressive political stance-making statements here and there.

-But as it turns out, he sounds like a serious character — in some oddly similar to Nick Offerman's doomsday prepper character in a recent episode of "The Last of Us."
+But as it turns out, he sounds like a serious character — in some ways oddly similar to Nick Offerman's doomsday prepper character in a recent episode of "The Last of Us."

 Weird Boys